Gaspard--/Swords-Scrolls-and-Knuckles/CodingStyle.md

 ## General naming:

+- Naming is important: functions should do what is said on the Tin.

-No name preceded by an underscore.
+- No name preceded by an underscore.

-Class name in PascalCase.
+- Class names in PascalCase.

-Variable & function names in camelCase
+- Variable & function names in camelCase.

-Macros, constexpr variables & template parameters in UPPER_CASE.
+- Macros, constexpr variables & template parameters in UPPER_CASE.

-File naming in CamelCase.
+- File naming in CamelCase.

 ## Braces: